Manage a contract

 Value for money

-- Enables savings opportunities identified during the procurement or contract management process.
+- Enables the best available outcome for money spent as identified during the procurement or contract management process.

 - Enables benefits through ongoing performance reviews, service improvements, supply chain improvements, and innovation.

 - Reduces contractual risks through robust contract management practices.

 - Maximises outcomes to end users by managing supplier performance, maintaining quality, improving productivity and identifying opportunities for improvement and innovation.

 - Improving transparency and reducing fraud and corruption risks, driving greater confidence and trust in government procurement.